Where to Find Great Bowls of Ramen in Philly

 Devoted foodies and restaurant newbies love Foobooz.
 Sign up now for our twice weekly newsletter.

 There are few foods that feel as nourishing and foundational as a long-simmered bowl of ramen.
 And if you grew up slurping one-dimensional Top Ramen or Cup Noodles from the package, entering the world of real ramen — in all its long-simmered, pork belly-laden glory — is like going from black and white to Technicolor.
+Though some spots are hesitant to offer ramen to go, since the noodles and ingredients don’t exactly improve with time in a container, covid has definitely increased the availability of very good ramen to go.
 Philly has its share of authentic spots serving a variety of styles, so there’s no reason not to try them all, one delicious bowl at a time.
 Here are some of our favorite spots in the city to get a warming bowl of ramen.

 Neighborhood Ramen, Queen Village